-As parents we don’t need to be ‘musical’ to give our children a good start.
+As parents and teachers we don’t need to be ‘musical’ to give children a good start.
 The secret lies in our enjoyment, enthusiasm, and confidence.
-Here's what you can do to help your child grow musically ...
+Here's what you can do to help your children grow musically ...

 Enjoy Music in Your Own Life

 Expose your children to a wide variety of musical styles then, as they grow, they'll have more chance of finding the music that makes their hearts sing.
 A household with a musical mono-diet, even of classical music, is not benefiting its children as much as one with a varied diet.
 Take the children to concerts performed especially for children; some of these are provided free by your local library or council.
 Seek meaningful experiences with a wide range of quality music: rock, jazz, classical, blues, hip-hop, gospel, dub, reggae … we have it all on site.

 In tuning in to our children, we are also tuning into ourselves, our rhythms, emotions, voices, expression, imagination and creativity.
 This empowers children to enjoy doing the same.